mjansen4857/pathplanner/Writerside/topics/pplib-Build-an-Auto.md

                         0.4, // Drive base radius in meters.
 Distance from robot center to furthest module. new ReplanningConfig() // Default path replanning config.
 See the API for the options here ),
+                () -> {
+                    // Boolean supplier that controls when the path will be mirrored for the red alliance
+                    // This will flip the path being followed to the red side of the field.
+                    // THE ORIGIN WILL REMAIN ON THE BLUE SIDE

+                    var alliance = DriverStation.getAlliance();
+                    if (alliance.isPresent()) {
+                        return alliance.get() == DriverStation.Alliance.Red;
+                    }
+                    return false;
+                },
                 this // Reference to this subsystem to set requirements );
     }